 At the crux of the matter, what are the roles—of the group and of the individuals—who form this interdisciplinary, intercultural, interracial, ‘inter-everything-else’ global community?

-In April 2005, Jeremy Solomons and a small group of other committed global citizens met in Houston, Texas to form the framework of what is now the Global Community Dialogue.
+In April 2005, Jeremy Solomons, as founding father, and Kelli McLoud-Schingen and Natasha Aruliah as founding mothers met with a small group of other committed global citizens in Houston, Texas to form the framework of what has now morphed into the Global Inclusion Dialogue.

 Originally, the GCD was named the ‘Global Diversity Dialogue’.
 However, after its first five meetings between the United States and Europe, dialogue participants at the time decided that ‘Diversity’ did not do justice to the full range of everyone’s experiences, endeavors, and interests.

 After much conversation, they settled on renaming this forum the Global Community Dialogue on Diversity, Leadership, and Social Change.
 This name has since more effectively reflected our aspirations for dialogue that fosters a global community.
 It also constantly reminds us to become better leaders in our respective fields and societies, and across the many borders and transitions that we encounter.

 With core organizers moving on to other places and other ventures, the Global Community Dialogue has morphed into a new form and name with the Dialogue as a Heartbeat into Global Inclusion Dialogue.

 Very much connected to the format of Dialogue in Open Space and meeting in an professional and yet intimate setting.